High-Alert Medications

 100

-Purpose of Independent Double Check (IDC)
+Purpose and most critical aspect of Independent Double Check (IDC)

 What is to enhance patient safety and minimize risk through the prevention of medication errors associated with high-alert medications by maximizing the visibility of the error before it reaches the patient?